DavidHe1127/JSCourt/modules.md

 ## Module formats

-Module formats indicate the way you bundle your code for consuming app. i.e bundle your code in CommonJS for NodeJS environment with your consuming app.
+Module formats indicate the way you bundle your code for consuming app. i.e bundle your code in CommonJS for consuming app with NodeJS environment.

 List below shows well-known `module formats`: